 - How long does the owner want to maintain control or stay actively involved in the business?

-If you have a business, and you want to create a succession plan that ensures your business thrives in the future while preserving your estate’s financial security, the Law Office of Richard J. Arendt can help.
-Dedicated to providing expert counsel in the greater Chicagoland area, including Boone, Cook, Du Page, Kane, McHenry, Lake, and Will counties, Richard J. Arendt has decades of experience helping business owners create tailor-made succession plans.
+If you have a business and want to create a business succession plan, the Law Office of Richard J. Arendt can help.
+We provide expert counsel in the greater Chicagoland area, including Boone, Cook, Du Page, Kane, McHenry, Lake, and Will counties.